phue/rna_seq_kallisto1/readme.md

 ## Recommended project set up
 In the work directory on mendel ($WORK), create a folder called something that fits your project.
 Inside this folder create a subfolder called bams.
 Copy (using the data moving node) your bam files (see [Data requirements](#Data-requirements)) into this folder.
 Next get the pipeline code (see section [get pipeline](#Get-pipeline).
 Now you will have two subfolders, the bams from before and a new folder called rna_seq_kallisto1.
 Move into rna_seq_kallisto1, here you will now have some folders and files.
 The ones you need to care about are: info.tab, contrasts.tab and to some extent rna_seq1.nf.
 What you have to do with those three files is decribed in this documentention in the sections [Data setup](#Data-setup) and [Nextflow parameters](#Nextflow-parameters).

-The following lines of code is an example where "my_cool_project" is the name you want to give to your project and /full/path/to/bam/file is the path to the location of the bam file (e.g. for a file named myBAM that is in the lab folder: /net/gmi.oeaw.ac.at/berger/lab/Raw/demultiplexed/myBAM)
+The following lines of code is an example where "my_cool_project" is the name you want to give to your project and "/full/path/to/bam/file" is the path to the location of the bam file (e.g. for a file named myBAM that is in the lab folder: /net/gmi.oeaw.ac.at/berger/lab/Raw/demultiplexed/myBAM)

-/# all but the data copying step can be done on the login or data moving node.
-The copying step should be done on a data moving node. cd $WORK /# changing directory to the work directory mkdir my_cool_project /# creating a new folder for project cd my_cool_project /# moving into the new folder mkdir bams /# creating a new folder for the bam files
+All but the data copying step can be done on the login or data moving node.
+The copying step should be done on a data moving node. </br>
- \# this step should be done on a data moving node e.g. dmn0 cp /full/path/to/bam/file bams \#  copying the bam files to the new folder - you will need to do this for each bam file
-\# with git

-\# without git
+cd $WORK</br>
+mkdir my_cool_project </br>
+cd my_cool_project </br>
+mkdir bams </br>
+cp /full/path/to/bam/file bams  \#**REMEMBER: Use data moving node e.g. dmn0** </br>
+\# With git - use this step if you have access to GMI github, then skip the next step. </br>

+\# Without git - use this step if you do not have access to GMI github, then skip the previous step.</br>
 cp -r ////rna_seq_kallisto1 .
 cd rna_seq_kallisto1